 The Skerton is much better for home or office use – or if you’re not traveling with a lot of stuff in your backpack.
 While there isn’t very much glass on the Skerton, you should be be cautious if you plan on traveling with it.
 The last thing you want is you have shards of glass mixed in with your camping gear.

-At first, I didn’t like the output of the Skerton when it came to coarser settings, but the upgrade kit can definitely fix that.
+At first, we didn’t like the output of the Skerton when it came to coarser settings, but the upgrade kit can definitely fix that.
 Honestly, the upgrade kit is very inexpensive, so buying it should be no brainer.

 I live in a small apartment in Manhattan, so I have a growing distaste for noisy coffee grinders.
 The last thing I want to listen to (or be the cause of) is loud, unpleasant noises coming from a grinder.